yohanvalencia/stockbot/README.md

 /news    Top 5 news from yahoo finance.
 You can use the ticker or the company's
          fullname.

+/zacks   Zacks investment Rank and Score based on ticker
 ```

 Feel free to help me build this funny bot.